-Advice columns are here to save the world, one question at a time, and here are some of the best I’ve found so far.
+Agony aunts are here to save the world, one question at a time, so here are 5 wonderful relationship advice columns:

 PS: I would love to discuss third party relationships myself and give away my very wise advice, but I’m afraid the only person who reads this blog is my mother.
 Occasionally.
 Very, very occasionally.
 And she ain’t need no advice, so my career has ended before it has begun.
 Devastating.

 I don’t think E. Jean gives advice these days (sad), but if you feel like going down a rabbit hole of quick, on point advice look no longer.
 She doesn’t waste time or beat around the bush, the woman has no time to lose and she’s not interested in wasting your time either.
 Short and sweet, her quick columns are quite addictive and you’ll find yourself spending hours going through the entire archive.
 It’s worth it, there’s lots of knowledge on there.

 Polly is quite the opposite of E Jean: get comfortable in your chair, it’s gonna be a looooong read.
 No quick advice here, Polly goes deep and she really elaborates on each answer.
 It’s like getting some sort of free therapy.
 From friendships to disappointing partners, to mental health, there’s definitely something in there for you.